 Looking for something even more delightfully scary?
-Beginning on October 27th, Memory Hill Cemetery will open its gates and welcome ticketed guests to embark on a haunted walking tour among the rows of tombstones while listening to historic tales about our city’s permanent residents.
-All ages are welcome, but we advise you bring a friend in case you need a hand to hold if things get too scary!
+On the week of Halloween, Memory Hill Cemetery will open its gates and welcome ticketed guests to embark on a haunted walking tour among the rows of tombstones while listening to historic tales about our city’s permanent residents.
+All ages are welcome, but we advise you to bring a friend in case you need a hand to hold if things get too scary!

 A burst of fall flavors are re-entering many of our favorite local restaurants and coffee shops.
 Sip on a drink from Blackbird as you walk around downtown Milledgeville.
 A fogle chai, pumpkin pie latte or caramel apple cider is bound to get you into that seasonal spirit!
 Follow the smell of freshly baked goodies to Doodle's Bakery where you will find an assortment of fall recipes including pecan pie bars with caramel glazed, pecan pies, pumpkin cupcakes and homemade soups and chilies for you to enjoy!
 Ryals Bakery is just around the corner with decorated pumpkin cookies that are so scrumptious!

 It can’t be fall without football!
 Enjoy some wings while watching the big games at Pickle Barrel Cafe, Amici or The Brick.
 Listen to live music at Buffington's while sipping on their infamous Bob Marley soup.
 Open mic night, karaoke night and dinner music night are still happening throughout the week!
-Street dining is available as well to anyone wanting to enjoy the fall air and a more social distanced dinner!
+Street dining is available as well to anyone wanting to enjoy the fall air and a more socially distanced dinner!

 There is everything from warm, crispy apple pie to seasoned soups and pumpkin ales to help get you into the fall spirit.
 Here are 10 places you really autumn know.

 If you are looking to fill your own home with the aromas, fresh seasonal produce straight from the earth awaits you and your family at Comfort Farms Farmers Market--a true gem in Milledgeville!
-Heritage pork, bacon, sausage, butts, tomahawk chops and more come right off the grill and are ready to serve at this bi-weekly market.
+Heritage pork, bacon, sausage, butts, tomahawk chops and more come right off the grill and are ready to serve at their Saturday markets.
 Virtual shopping is available and makes it as easy as ever to eat healthy!
 With a beautiful mission of helping veterans in crisis, this farmers market has assisted over 80 veterans in the last 3 years.
 Displaced veterans suffering from PTSD and other invisible hardships have since been reintegrated into families, society and the economy.
 Be sure to check it out next time you are in Milledgeville!